 IDEA Student Ratings of Instruction

-During the 2012-13 academic year, GC is piloting the Student Ratings of Instruction system for course evaluations from The IDEA Center, a non-profit group based at Kansas State University.
+In the spring semester of 2012-13, GC teaching faculty approved a transition from the college’s existing course evaluation system to the Student Ratings of Instruction system for course evaluations administered by Campus Labs.
 The resources below provide an introduction to IDEA and links to follow for further information.

 - Underlying Premise – Student feedback on instruction can provide info to a teacher that allows him/her to improve the quality of his/her instruction.

 - Good instruction should be recognized by its effect on students.
 But, effect (learning) depends on subject matter and/or purpose, the level, and the intentions of the instructor.